 Crimes Involving Alcohol

-As a criminal defense attorney in Oklahoma City, OK, Collin W. Rockett regularly defends clients against charges relating to alcohol consumption.
-Collin handles all types of alcohol-related misdemeanors and felonies in both municipal and State courts.
-If you or someone you know is arrested for a crime involving alcohol, call Rockett Law Office as soon as possible to set up a free initial consultation.
+As an Oklahoma DUI attorney, Collin W. Rockett regularly defends clients against charges relating to alcohol consumption.
+Rockett Law Office handles all types of alcohol-related misdemeanors and felonies in both municipal courts and Oklahoma state district courts.
+If you or someone you know is arrested for a crime involving alcohol, call Rockett Law Office at (405) 529-6005 as soon as possible to set up a free initial consultation.

 - Actual Physical Control (APC)

-- Aggravated Driving Under the Influence of Alcohol (Aggravated DUI)
+- Aggravated Driving Under the Influence (Aggravated DUI)

-- Carrying a Firearm While Under the Influence of Intoxicating Beer or Liquor
+- Carrying a Firearm While Under the Influence of Intoxication Beer or Liquor

 Despite being “just misdemeanors,” most of the crimes listed above carry mandatory minimum terms of imprisonment in county jail.
 In addition, many of the listed crimes require mandatory assessments and drug/alcohol education classes.
-For these reasons, it is important to have a criminal defense attorney experience in handling alcohol-related crimes representing you.
+For these reasons, it is important to have a criminal defense attorney representing you that is experienced in handling alcohol-related crimes.
 Rockett Law Office has the knowledge and experience to help you obtain the best outcome possible if you are charged with an alcohol-related offense.
-Collin will review the tests given by law enforcement, make sure they were done according to protocol, and review all of the individual details of your case before advising you on the best course of action.
+We will review the tests given by law enforcement, make sure they were done according to protocol, and review all of the individual details of your case before advising you on the best course of action.

 - Driving Under the Influence After Former Conviction (Felony DUI)